NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 6.md

 So they went out and preached that people should repent.

 ###### 13
-They drove out many demons, anointed many sick people with oil and healed them.John the Baptist Beheaded
+They drove out many demons, anointed many sick people with oil and healed them.

+### John the Baptist Beheaded

 ###### 14
 King Herod heard about it, because Jesus's name had become well known.
 Some said, "John the Baptist has been raised from the dead, and that's why miraculous powers are at work in him."